SeoHyeong/-Data-Science-Melon-Chart-Project/README.md

 I was able to complete the code by help of this posting(http://baekse.me/Melon-Chart-Crawling/).
 Refer to this original posting of crawling using Selenium as you wish.

+Note that the main difference is `soup = BeautifulSoup(html, "html.parser")` and `soup = BeautifulSoup(html, "lxml")`.
+I came across the fact that recent websites are written in lxml format and it cause less trouble to use lxml especially accessing lyric information.

 ## 2) NRC Lexicon Matching on Korean Lyrics.ipynb